What the Young Can Learn From the Old

 Home purchases are impossible for a whole generation, while we have entered the stage when accounts are no longer balancing and saving money is out of the question, even though it pays to do so.
 Let’s just say that an entire generation has been forced over four years to learn about personal finance.
 The oncoming winds of recession/depression are everywhere in the air.

 What we are also watching is the shattering of an illusion.
-The belief that all that was necessary for success was to strike a pose, have the right attitude, and hang around with the right gang of people on the make, is now coming to an end.
+The belief that all that was necessary for success was to strike a pose, have the right attitude, and hang around with the right gang of people on the make is now coming to an end.
 It feels in many ways like betrayal.
 And that is why so many young people are estranged and clamoring for something new.
-They blame their parents of course, and are angry at the world for failing to live up to the lies of the times in which they were raised.
+They blame their parents, of course, and are angry at the world for failing to live up to the lies of the times in which they were raised.

-Generationally, this is becoming the Greater Depression of Gen Z and the Millennials, the bracing realization that the times are not so new and the economy not so magic.
-Social media will not save them, any more than being the first generation of drivers save the young people of 1924 from the hardships and sadnesses of the 1930s.
+Generationally, this is becoming the Greater Depression of Gen Z and the millennials, the bracing realization that the times are not so new and the economy not so magic.
+Social media will not save them, any more than being the first generation of drivers saved the young people of 1924 from the hardships and sadnesses of the 1930s.
 They will learn, just as every generation before has learned.

 No matter the appearances, no matter how magical new technology seems at the time, nothing about human nature and the structure of reality itself ever really changes.
 There is still folly, greed, avarice, and arrogance, and there is no technology that can repeal the laws of supply and demand.
-The rude awakening is happening slowly but it is happening.
+The rude awakening is happening slowly, but it is happening.

 This is the time: Respect your elders.
 Learn from their own hardships.
 Listen carefully to their stories.
 Be instructed by the lessons they offer you.
 It’s your parents and grandparents who will provide the loving guidance for your future that no tech titan or media mogul can.
 The old wisdom is never really old, and history is never really just the past.